Online Voting Opens October 13

 Who Can Vote?

-All eligible electors will receive a Voter Information Letter in the mail prior to Election Day indicating your specific voting location.
-More information on voter eligibility requirements are listed below.
+All eligible electors will receive a Voter Information Letter in the mail prior to Voting Day indicating your specific voting location.
+More information on voter eligibility requirements are listed below:

 You are entitled to vote in the Municipal Election if, on voting day, you: